our blog

 Now go to the Home tab and press the Copy Source to Target button.

 What’s left is confirming all the filtered segments.
-To do this, highlight them all again, right-click the number of any cell, and change the status to the Translated:
+To do this, highlight them all again, right-click the number of any cell, and change the status to Translated:

 Then, go to the Review tab again and reset the filter with the Reset Filters button: